Main Logo

 Book a free consultation session with Care Assure to get started with NDIS

-A permanent disability means a disability that will stay for the rest of their life.
-A significant disability means a disability that severely limits a person’s ability to complete everyday activities.
+A permanent disability is a condition that will remain for the rest of a person's life.
+A significant disability is one that severely limits a person’s ability to complete everyday activities.